 This full-year (1 credit) course is designed to enable students to understand the field of engineering/engineering technology.
-Students will explore various technology systems and manufacturing processes to learn how engineers and technology in an engineering problem-solving process to benefit people.
+Students will explore various technology systems and manufacturing processes to learn how engineers and technicians use math, science and technology in an engineering problem-solving process to benefit people.
 The course also includes concerns about social and political consequences of technological change.

 Note: This course runs every day every day for a full year in conjunction with Intro to Engineering Design.
+Math intensive course.